 Megan Chester is an associate and government contracts attorney with Foley & Lardner LLP.
 Megan is based in the firm’s Washington, D.C. office, where she is a member of the firm’s Government Solutions Practice.
-Megan is admitted only in Minnesota.
-She is practicing under the supervision of a member of the D.C.
-Bar.

 Prior to joining Foley, Megan served as an attorney advisor at the Federal Emergency Management Agency (FEMA),Office of the Chief Counsel, Procurement and Fiscal Law Division, where she acted as the lead procurement attorney on over $10 billion of disaster response contracting actions, including a $3.4 billion solicitation and its resulting contracts for COVID-19 Pandemic Response.
 There, she advised on nearly all aspects of federal government contracting, including negotiating commercial terms and data rights, and indemnity, insurance and privacy issues with private sector counsel for both large and small businesses.
 She counseled technical evaluation teams on written and oral proposal evaluation techniques and served as an adjunct ethics counselor to review conflicts of interest and donation issues affecting government procurements.